dshamanthreddy/lpic-1-anki-flashcards/README.md

 # Anki Flash Cards for the Linux Professional Institute (LPI) LPIC-1 Exams 101 & 102

 [LPIC-1 Anki Flash Cards](https://github.com/jonasjacek/lpic-1-anki-flash-cards) contains flash cards for use with the [Anki](http://ankisrs.net/) flash card system.
 The flash cards help to prepare for the [Linux Professional Institute (LPI)](https://www.lpi.org/) [LPIC-1](http://www.lpi.org/our-certifications/lpic-1-overview) (Linux System Administrator) exam, which consists of two exams: 101 and 102.
 To become LPIC-1 certified, you must pass both the 101 and 102 exams.
+The file `LPIC-1.apkg` contains all flash cards including media in an anki .apkg format, which can be imported into Anki.

 ## Status